Meagan McClelland

-Meagan Erin McClelland (born August 5, 2000) is an American professional soccer player who plays as a goalkeeper for USL Super League club Carolina Ascent.
+Meagan Erin McClelland (born August 5, 2000) is an American professional soccer player who plays as a goalkeeper.
 She played college soccer for the Rutgers Scarlet Knights, where she was named Big Ten Freshman of the Year and All-Big Ten four times.
+After stints with several NWSL clubs, she made her professional debut for Danish club Odense Boldklub Q in 2024, helping them earn promotion to the top flight.
+Later that year, she joined USL Super League club Carolina Ascent, winning the inaugural Golden Glove and Players' Shield in 2025.

-Early life and college career
+Early life

 McClelland grew up in Kearny, New Jersey, one of three children born to Coleen and Patrick McClelland.
 She began playing soccer when she was three and joined Mike O'Neill's PDA academy at age eight.
 She played multiple outfield positions before turning to goalkeeper when she received goalkeeping gloves as a Christmas present in third grade.
 She also played basketball growing up and starred in both sports at Kearny High School.
 She kept 20 clean sheets in one-and-a-half seasons with the soccer team, and she scored 1,348 points in 91 games for the basketball team.
 She committed to Rutgers as a sophomore.